xvrh/puppeteer-dart/README.md

   await page.click(allResultsSelector);

-  // Wait for the results page to load and display the results. const resultsSelector = '.gsc-results .gsc-thumbnail-inside a.gs-title';
+  // Wait for the results page to load and display the results. const resultsSelector = '.gsc-result a.gs-title';
   await page.waitForSelector(resultsSelector);

   // Extract the results from the page.